davidsbond/homelab/README.md

 * [Tailscale](https://tailscale.com/) VPN - Used to access the cluster from anywhere
 * [Synology](https://www.synology.com/) NAS - Used as the storage backend for minio, primarily used for volume backups
 * [Phillips Hue](https://www.philips-hue.com/en-gb) - Smart lighting, connected via home-assistant

+## Cluster upgrades

+Upgrading the k3s cluster itself is managed using Rancher's [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller).
+It automates upgrading the cluster through the use of a CRD.
+To perform a cluster upgrade, see the [plans](manifests/kube-system/system-upgrade-controller/plans) directory.
+Each upgrade is stored in its own directory named using the desired version, when the plan manifests get applied via kustomize jobs will be started by the controller that upgrade the master node, followed by the worker nodes.
+The upgrade only takes a few minutes and tools like `k9s` and `kubectl` will not be able to communicate with the cluster for a small amount of time while the master node upgrades.

 ## Environment